SAP-archive/BUILD/Contribution.md

 8. Perform the requisite pre-pull request testing procedures (link to description of these in the wiki - overlap with guidelines)

-9. Make a pull request, and wait for a response from the project team reviewer or committer for the area to which your bug fix or enhancment applies.
+9. Make a pull request, and wait for a response from the project team reviewer or committer for the area to which your bug fix or enhancment applies. (link to how to make a pull request) + (link to our specific committe message procedure - probably on our guidelines)

 ###<a name="What are the Project Norman Development Guidelines?"></a>What are the Project Norman Development Guidelines?